 Many studies show that people who receive treatment online for issues like anxiety, depression, and eating disorders tend to recover.
 We'll cover some of these research findings below.

 In many cases online clients report having a better treatment experience with their online therapists than in-office therapy.
-BetterHelp.com therapists operate in a HIPPA compliant environment that provides a variety of innovative treatments and solutions for clients suffering from mental illnesses.
+All therapists on BetterHelp.com are required to be HIPAA compliant.
+The therapists provide a variety of innovative treatments and solutions for clients suffering from mental illnesses.

 5 Benefits of attending counseling sessions with BetterHelp online therapists.